Overview of Content Experiments

 - The randomization distribution can be updated as the experiment progresses

 The name "multi-armed bandit" describes a hypothetical experiment where you face several slot machines ("one-armed bandits") with potentially different expected payouts.
 You want to find the slot machine with the best payout rate, but you also want to maximize your winnings.
 The fundamental tension is between "exploiting" arms that have performed well in the past and "exploring" new or seemingly inferior arms in case they might perform even better.
-There are highly developed mathematical models for managing the bandit problem, which we use in Google Analytics content experiments.
+There are highly developed mathematical models for managing the bandit problem, which we use in Analytics content experiments.

 This document starts with some general background on the use of multi-armed bandits in Analytics.
 Then it presents two examples of simulated experiments run using our multi-armed bandit algorithm.
 It then address some frequently asked questions, and concludes with an appendix describing technical computational and theoretical details.